brentgroves/repsys/research/m_z/virtualization/networking/packet_classification_framework/nftables/tutorial/wiki/configure_tables.md

 Each table belongs to exactly one family.
 So your ruleset requires at least one table for each family you want to filter.

+family refers to a one of the following table types: ip, arp, ip6, bridge, inet, netdev.
+It defaults to ip.

 Following are some basic operations and commands for configuring tables:

 ## Adding tables